m1dhun03/A_study_on_Road_Accidents/README.md

 - Causes v/s Number of females who died in Road Accidents.
 - Causes v/s Number of people who died in Road Accidents.
 - Year v/s Number of people who died in Road Accidents.
-- Distribution of males who died in Maharasthra.
+- Distribution of males who died in Kerala.
-- Causes v/s Number of males who died in Maharasthra Road Accidents.
+- Causes v/s Number of males who died in Kerala Road Accidents.

 ## Plots used for Visualizations :-
 - BAR Charts